sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 .. ----------------------------------------------------------------------------

 In my experience, most psychology experiments tend to be sampling without replacement, because the same person is not allowed to participate in the experiment twice.
 However, most statistical theory is based on the assumption that the data arise from a simple random sample *with* replacement.
 In real life this very rarely matters.
-If the population of interest is large (e.g., has more than 10 entities!) the difference between sampling with- and without- replacement is too small to be concerned with.
+If the population of interest is large (e.g., has more than 10 entities!) the difference between sampling with and without replacement is too small to be concerned with.
 The difference between simple random samples and biased samples, on the other hand, is not such an easy thing to dismiss.

 Most samples are not simple random samples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~